cnvx/cobalt/README.md

 ## About

-Use a GPU and lots of memory for best results.
+If you run out of memory try using a smaller batch size.
 Training and validation data taken from the [CIFAR-10 data set](https://www.cs.toronto.edu/~kriz/cifar.html).

 ### Usage